 The following discussion should be read in conjunction with the consolidated financial statements for the Company and notes thereto set forth in item 8.
 This discussion contains forward-looking statements relating to future events and the future performance of the Company based on the Company's current expectations, assumptions, estimates and projections about it and the Company's industry.
 These forward-looking statements involve risks and uncertainties.
 The Company's actual results and timing of various events could differ materially from those anticipated in such forward-looking statements as a result of a variety of factors, as more fully described in this section and elsewhere in this report.
-The Company undertakes no obligation to update publicly any forward-looking statements occur in the future.
+The Company undertakes no obligation to update publicly any forward-looking statements for any reason, even if new information becomes available or other events occur in the future.